 - Reduce heat to medium-high and simmer until potatoes are just fork tender (10-15 minutes).
 During this time, adjust heat as needed to keep at a simmer and not a violent rolling boil.

 - While potatoes are cooking: in a small saucepan, melt the butter.
 Add the garlic and cook gently for 1 minute to infuse the butter and lightly cook the garlic.
 Remove from the heat and set aside.

 - Drain potatoes well.
 If using a potato ricer, pass the potatoes through the ricer back into the empty pot.
 If not using a ricer, put drained potatoes back in the pot and mash.

-- Add the butter-garlic mixture, cream, milk, 3/4s each of the Gruyere and Gouda cheeses, salt, pepper, and 1 Tablespoon each parsley, tarragon, and chives.
+- Add the butter-garlic mixture, cream, milk, 3/4s each of the Gruyere and Gouda cheeses, salt, pepper, 1 Tablespoon each parsley and chives, and 1/2 Tablespoon tarragon.
 Stir together.

 - Add a splash or two more milk if necessary to the desired consistency of creamy mashed potatoes.

 Bake and serve